mdavis-xyz/staves-typst/docs/docs.md

 ### Usage

-`clef`: Allowed values are “treble", "bass", "alto", "tenor”.
+`clef`: (Required) Allowed values are “treble", "bass", "alto", "tenor”.
 (Same as for `stave`.)

-`start-note`: e.g. “C4” for middle C, “C5” for the C above that, “Db4” for a semitone above middle C
+`key`: (Required) e.g. “A”, “Bb”, “C#”.
+Uppercase for major, lowercase for minor.
+Do not include a number for the octave.

+`start-octave`: (Required) integer. e.g. 4 is the octave starting from middle C. 5 is the

 `num-octaves`: Optional, defaults to 1.